Algorithmic counting of nonequivalent compact Huffman codes: Introduction

 \subsection{Main result}

 In this paper we take an entirely new approach to the problem of evaluating~$g_t(n)$.
-Rather than thinking about an algorithm itself, as Even and Lempel~\cite{Even-Lempel:1972:gener} did, we think about how to evaluate the recently established generating function in~\cite{Elsholtz-Heuberger-Prodinger:2013:huffm} efficiently.
+Rather than thinking about an algorithm itself, as Even and Lempel~\cite{Even-Lempel:1972:gener} did, we think about how to evaluate the generating function~\eqref{eq:power-series} of~$g_t(n)$ established in~\cite{Elsholtz-Heuberger-Prodinger:2013:huffm} efficiently.
 As it turns out the cost essentially comes from one division of power series of precision\footnote{We say that a power series~$H$ has precision~$N$ if we can write it as $H(q) = \sum_{n=0}^{N-1} h_n q^n + \Oh{q^N}$ with explicit coefficients~$h_n$.}~$N$ whose coefficients are integers bounded by $\Oh{\rho^N}$ (with $\rho<2$).

-Estimating the cost of this evaluation strategy leads to tremendous improvement of the cost of using~\cite{Even-Lempel:1972:gener}.
-It is not obvious that the cost for evaluation of numerator and denominator of the generating function are asymptotically (much) smaller than the total cost; see Theorem~\ref{thm:extract-coeff} for details.
+Estimating the cost of this evaluation strategy leads to tremendous improvement---to be precise, by a factor~$N^2$ in both ring operations and bit operations---of the cost of using~\cite{Even-Lempel:1972:gener}.
+It is not obvious that the cost for evaluation of numerator and denominator of the generating function are asymptotically (much) smaller than the total cost; see Theorem~\ref{thm:extract-coeff} for details and also Section~\ref{sec:proofs} providing even more details during the proof of this theorem.
 We in particular show that the cost for evaluating numerator and denominator are asymptotically almost (neglecting logarithmic factors) by a factor~$N$ smaller.